 Organic turmeric has curcumin, which has been shown to help people with knee osteoarthritis.
 You can add a few teaspoons of turmeric to your protection dog’s food, but check with your vet first, as it could cause negative effects when interacting with certain medications.

 Ginger is also known for reducing arthritis pain.
 Add it to your dog’s food by mincing the root and putting between ¼ to ¾ teaspoon in, depending on the size of your dog.
-This can thin the blood, and if your dog has a heart condition or diabetes, ask your vet before feeding it ginger.
+This can thin the blood, and if your dog has a heart condition or diabetes, ask your vet before feeding it gingerly.

 Blueberries have antioxidants that fight inflammation.
 Your protection dog can have these as a snack or part of its meals.